-The 8.7 acre framework design above was created by Bill Wilson but the digital graphic representation you see is the work of Megan Christian, our computer graphics permaculture designer.
+The 8.7 acre framework design above was created by Bill Wilson, but the digital graphic representation you see is the work of Megan Christian, our computer-graphics permaculture designer.
 Megan will be an integral part of this training and will guide those students using Google Slides to create beautiful and clear design maps.
-Google Slides is a free software and your work is done while online.
+Google Slides is free software and you do your work while logged into the internet.

 Bill works in PowerPoint and will assist those interested with that software.
-PowerPoint is a Microsoft product that sits on your computer that you pay for and allows you to do your design work from you computer hard drive.
+PowerPoint is a Microsoft product that sits on your computer, that you pay for, and allows you to do your design work from your computer hard drive.
 Both work equally well once you spend some time with them.

 Learning to use either program to achieve the results as seen above is easier than you might think.
 We’ll show you how in this training, but your own individual practice is important to getting proficient at it.